 Outside of nature and recreation, Putnam is buzzing with culture.
-Check-in with the Complex Performing & Creative Arts Centre and the Bradley Playhouse to see what events are going on prior to your trip.
+Just walk through the quaint streets of Putnam, and you’ll easily love the charm.
+Check in with the Complex Performing & Creative Arts Centre and the Bradley Playhouse to see what events are going on prior to your trip.

 Old Lyme: One of the best Connecticut coastal towns

 Old Lyme is one of the most popular Coastal towns in Connecticut.
 Once Memorial Day weekend hits, many people head over to Old Lyme to get settled in their beach rentals and start their summer.

 The town has a beautiful landscape with a colonial aesthetic.

 If you happen to be on the list of renters, you’ll get access to Old Lyme’s private town beaches.
 On the other hand, Sound view beach grants public access all summer long.